FIFA, UEFA suspend Russian clubs, national teams from all competitions | DW | 28.02.2022

 "The men's national team will not play against Russia, regardless of where the match is played," the Swedish FA posted on Twitter.

-The Czech federation followed suit, adding that they would not play "even on a neutral venue."
+The Czech football federation followed suit, adding that they would not play "even on a neutral venue."

-On Monday, the US Soccer Federation became the latest national FA to announce that none of its teams would take to the pitch against Russia under the current circumstances.
+In a separate statement on Monday, UEFA also announced that it was ending its partnership with major sponsor Gazprom.

-"The US Soccer Federation stands united with the people of Ukraine and is unequivocal in our denunciation of the heinous and inhumane invasion by Russia," US Soccer said in a statement.
+"UEFA has today decided to end its partnership with Gazprom across all competitions," it said.
+The decision is effective immediately and covers all existing agreements including the UEFA Champions League, UEFA national team competitions and UEFA EURO 2024."

 Some of the world's top athletes and sporting organizations are all joining in the chorus to condemn Russia's invasion of Ukraine.
 That's nice, DW's Marko Langer writes, but it's a bit late.